chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 let person = PersonClass.create("Nicholas");
 ```

 The `PersonClass` definition has a single static method called `create()`.
 The method syntax is the same used for `sayName()` except for the `static` keyword.
-You can use the `static` keyword on any method or accessor property definition within a class.
-The only restriction is that you can't use `static` with the `constructor` method definition.
+You can use the `static` keyword on any method or accessor property definition within a class. **The only restriction is that you can't use `static` with the `constructor` method definition.**

-W> Static members are not accessible from instances.
-You must always access static members from the class directly.
+W> <u>Static members are not accessible from instances.
+You must always access static members from the class directly.</u>

 ## Inheritance with Derived Classes